 This post may contain affiliate links.

-Want homemade bagels that are so simple?
-This easy cinnamon raisin bagel recipe requires no boiling and no yeast--ready in less than an hour and so soft and chewy.
-Cinnamon Raisin is a classic flavor everyone loves!
+This easy Greek yogurt cinnamon raisin bagel recipe requires no boiling and no yeast–ready in less than an hour and so soft and chewy.
+Cinnamon Raisin is a classic flavor everyone loves and these will soon be a staple in your house!

 No yeast, no boiling, but still all the goodness of a soft, chewy bagel.
 Too good to be true?
 I promise these homemade cinnamon raisin bagels are for real!